 - You want to rework your client’s website.

-Things To Consider Before Resetting Your Website
+Things to Consider Before Resetting Your Website

 Before you reset WordPress website of yours, make sure you are determined to reset your website.
-It would be best if you take a full backup of your website using a WordPress backup plugin.
+It would be best to take a full backup of your website using a WordPress backup plugin.
 In case anything goes wrong, you will be able to revert it by restoring it from the backup.

 Write the name of the snapshot and click on the ‘Create Snapshot’ button.